Boeing prepares 797 NMA for Paris Air Show 2019

 Going back to 797 NMA, the timeline would be as follows.
 Until December 2018, it receives offers from engines from manufacturers.
 In February 2019, Boeing makes the decision for engines and prepares offers.
 In March 2019 also appears the first contracts for 797 NMA.
 In June 2019, at the Paris Air Show, Boeing should make the official announcement of the new 797 NMA with its first customers.

-Alternatively, 797 NMA will include 2 models: 797-6X with 228 seats and 797-7X with 268 seats.
-The flight time will be between 7700 kilometers and 9200 kilometers.
+As variants, the 797 NMA will include 2 models: 797-6X with 228 seats and 797-7X with 268 seats.
+Flight ranges will be between 7700 kilometers and 9200 kilometers.
 The 3 engine manufacturers will come with much more efficient variants.
-Rolls-Royce is preparing to launch Geared UltraFan's successor.
-The CFM could launch something based on the GE9X model, and Pratt & Whitney could come up with an improved version of the PW1100G.
+Rolls-Royce is preparing to launch the successor to Geared UltraFan.
+CFM could launch something based on the GE9X model, and Pratt & Whitney could come up with an improved version of the PW1100G model.

 As I wrote through 2017, the new 797 it would have an estimated development / construction cost of 15 billion.
 Also in 2017 we mentioned the idea of Boeing balancing its costs and the new 797 not costing a fortune.